 If you’ve been a stay-at-home mom or dad and out of the workforce for a while, it can be challenging to kick off a job search.
 Updating your resume is the first and most important step to take.
 With time away from a paying position and a gap since your last job title, how can you make sure hiring managers don't flip past your resume?
 What can you put on your resume so that you're taken seriously as a qualified candidate?

 Ask someone to write a resume from scratch, and chances are they’ll start listing their experience in reverse chronological order, with their most recent position at the top of the page.
 That's advantageous on a traditional career trajectory, where each position involves more responsibility and pay, as well as a better title.
 But for a stay-at-home mom, a chronological resume can serve to emphasize the gap in time since her last formal position.

 Fortunately, there are many ways a resume can be formatted besides chronologically.
 Choose, instead, to create a functional or combination format resume.
-That way, the emphasis is on your skills, rather than the timing.
+That way, the emphasis is on your skills, rather than your recent work history.